 - User experience is optimal in the sense that each mirrored transaction is represented in the queue and obvious to the user

-- If the publication is in the list, get the list of targets publications defined in configuration.
+- If the publication is in the list, get the list of targets publications defined in configuration

-- The extension also attempts to retrieve the item being published, and all resolved items, in the target publications for publish mirroring.
+- The extension also attempts to retrieve the item being published, and all resolved items, in the target publications for publish mirroring

-- Finally the extension publishes the items in the target publications to the same publishing targets as in the original publish / unpublish transaction (using the same instructions).
+- Finally the extension publishes the items in the target publications to the same publishing targets as in the original publish / unpublish transaction (using the same instructions)

-It’s important to understand that the publishing & unpublishing instructions used in the original publish / unpublish event are used for the mirror publish events.
+Note: It’s important to understand that the publishing & unpublishing instructions used in the original publish / unpublish event are used for the mirror publish events.
 If the user sends an item with priority high in a source publication, the item will also be published with priority high in the target publication(s).